 A bedtime routine may encourage your child to take ownership of their nights.
 Some children are old enough to want to take responsibility for brushing their teeth, putting on their PJs, and then changing their own PJs if necessary, and even bedclothes, within reason.
 Supporting them with this and praising them for their routine can have a positive effect.

-It’s ok to remind yourself that it is just a phase, but if you have tried several routes and can’t see an end to the bedwetting, it might be time to visit the GP.
+It’s okay to remind yourself that this is just a phase.
+However, if you have tried several routes and can’t see an end to the bedwetting, it might be time to visit the GP.
 They can order tests to check to see if there is a physical reason your child can’t hold their wee overnight, or if there is an underlying medical condition.

 Your first stop for help with night-time accidents